 Students with smoking/vaping materials, including electronic devices and fluid will have these confiscated and destroyed whether they are found to be smoking/vaping or not.
-They will also be issued with a consequence for bringing such materials on to the College premises.
-Students will also receive consequences for smoking/vaping near the College, and if they are recognisable as a College Student on their way to and from College.
+They will also be issued with a sanction for bringing such materials on to the College premises.
+Students will also receive sanctions for smoking/vaping near the College, and if they are recognisable as a Sidmouth College student on their way to and from College.
 Where students are found in association with any individual involved with smoking/vaping they will receive the same consequences.